October 18, 2013

 It was a common scene several years ago throughout Fort Lauderdale.
 Clinic parking lots were filled with cars bearing license plates from Georgia, Tennessee, Pennsylvania and Kentucky.
 When one vehicle pulled out it was immediately replaced by another, and another after that.
 These were not snow birds seeking sun and warm temperatures, but rather people trafficking opiates.
-They shopped at dozens of pain management clinics dotting Broward County, buying hundreds of OxyContin to take home and sell.
-At one point Broward County had more so-called "pill mills" than McDonald's, and a few local physicians prescribed more of the narcotic than the rest of the country combined.
+They shopped at dozens of pain management clinics dotting Broward County, buying hundreds of OxyContin (oxycodone) to take home and sell.
+At one point, Broward County had more so-called "pill mills" than McDonald's, and a few local physicians prescribed more of the narcotic than the rest of the country combined.

 The rampant sale of prescription opioids has dramatically decreased in Broward County in the last few years.
 A strong law enforcement effort closed the pill mills, arrested physicians, and shut down the supply of drugs.
-In 2011, Florida (like many other states before it) introduced a prescription drug monitoring program which created a central databank of narcotic sales, significantly reducing so-called "doctor-shopping."
+In 2011, Florida (like many other states before it) introduced a prescription drug monitoring program that created a central databank of narcotic sales, significantly reducing so-called "doctor-shopping."

-Although extreme, south Florida is certainly not unique.
+Although extreme, South Florida is certainly not unique.
 Indeed, prescribed opiates represent a tremendous threat across the country.
 More people die of prescribed pain medications than heroin and cocaine combined.
 No part of the country is immune, including rural areas.
 Long-known for methamphetamine, vast swaths of non-urban America are being hit with Opana, an opioid pain killer containing oxymorphone.
 The CDC reports that rural residents are nearly twice as likely to overdose on pain medication than people in big cities.
 Age is not a protective factor either.
-While data indicate that OxyContin use is highest among 21 -24 year olds, use of both prescription and recreational drugs (and suicide) is rapidly increasing among people in their 50s.
+While data indicate that OxyContin use is highest among 21-24 year olds, use of both prescription and recreational drugs (and suicide) is rapidly increasing among people in their 50s.

 Like many efforts to control illicit drug use, not everything has gone as planned.
 The heavy hand of law enforcement dramatically reduced the supply of prescription narcotics, but unfortunately failed to affect demand.
 Thousands of individuals who were in no way typical of an "addict profile" found themselves on a slippery slope.
 Many had started with prescriptions for legitimate pain caused by an injury or procedure.
-In some cases, far more pain meds were prescribed than necessary (one client of mine comes to mind: he received 30 hydrocodone tablets after a tooth extraction).
+In some cases, far more pain meds were prescribed than necessary.
+(One client of mine comes to mind: He received 30 hydrocodone tablets after a tooth extraction.)
 When those prescriptions ran out, many people turned to pain clinics because they had become physically addicted.
 When the pill mills disappeared, they sought an available and relatively cheap source of opiates: heroin.